jazicorn/Humans-VS-Goblins/docs/_READMEv2.md

 ### About
 > Can you defeat the land of the goblins?

-Project assignment for Pyramid Academy(GenSpark).
+Project For Pyramid Academy(GenSpark).

-Task: Build GUI on top of version 1 of project.
+Assignment: Build GUI on top of version 1 of project.

 #### Project Specifications | Part 2
 1. Add GUI